-New England Motor Freight Truck Accident Attorneys
+New England Motor Freight Truck Accident Lawyers

 New England Motor Freight Inc. is a shipping company based in Elizabeth, New Jersey.
 It's a relatively small operator with 1,424 vehicles.
-As reported by the Federal Motor Carrier Safety Administration in June 2018, its fleet has been involved in 141 collisions over the last 2 years—nearly a tenth of its fleet, assuming the same truck wasn't involved in multiple collisions.
-Those 141 New England Motor Freight truck accidents resulted in 4 fatal accidents and 58 injuries.
+As reported by the Federal Motor Carrier Safety Administration (FMCSA) in June 2018, its fleet has been involved in 141 collisions over the last 2 years—nearly a tenth of its fleet, assuming the same truck wasn't involved in multiple collisions.
+Those 141 New England Motor Freight truck accidents resulted in 4 fatalities and 58 injuries.

 In the same time period, the company earned 800+ safety violations, including: